ashupadhyay/Udacity-SDCND-Advanced-Lane-Finding/writeup_template.md

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![alt text][image2]

+I simply used the function `findChessboardCorners` to get the chessboard corners.
+After I received the corners I fed it to the calibrateCamera functions which returned me the cameraMatrix and distortion coefficients which were used by the function `undistort` to correct the distortion of the image.
+Here is the final output of the image:
+![alt text][image7]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.